DailyTools

 cat data.json | jq --tab '.' # format with tab indent

-Syntax validation only checks that your JSON is parseable — it does not verify whether the data conforms to your expected structure.
-For that, you need JSON Schema validation, which lets you define constraints like "the 'age' field must be a positive integer" or "the 'email' field is required and must match an email pattern."
+Syntax validation only checks that your JSON is parseable — it doesn't verify whether the data matches your expected structure.
+For that, you need JSON Schema validation, which lets you define constraints like "the 'age' field must be a positive integer" or "the 'email' field is required."

-JSON Schema is supported by libraries in every major language: Ajv for JavaScript, jsonschema for Python, and built into frameworks like Pydantic, Joi, Zod, and OpenAPI.
-For one-off checks, a JSON validator tool that supports schema validation lets you paste both the schema and the data to verify conformance without writing any code.
+JSON Schema is supported by Ajv for JavaScript, jsonschema for Python, and is built into Pydantic, Zod, and OpenAPI tooling.
+For one-off checks, a JSON validator that supports schema validation lets you paste both the schema and the data to verify conformance without writing any code.

-• Always validate JSON before committing to version control — use an editor plugin (Prettier or ESLint with jsonc-eslint-parser) to catch syntax errors automatically on save
+• Validate JSON before committing — use Prettier or ESLint with jsonc-eslint-parser to catch syntax errors on save

-• Use a JSON formatter/validator tool for one-off debugging sessions rather than writing throwaway validation scripts
+• Use a formatter/validator tool for one-off debugging rather than writing throwaway scripts

-• Prefer JSON.stringify()/JSON.parse() over manual string manipulation — the built-in functions correctly handle edge cases like Unicode escaping and special characters
+• Always use JSON.stringify()/JSON.parse() over manual string manipulation — the built-ins handle Unicode escaping and other edge cases you'd otherwise miss

 Try the free tool referenced in this article